getAlby/http-nostr/README.md

 ------------------------------------------------------------------------------------------

-### Subscribe to NIP-47 Events
+### Subscribe to NWC Events

-Notifies about new NIP-47 response events which are requested by the pubkey to the wallet service.
+Notifies about new response events which are requested by the pubkey to the wallet service.

 <details>
 <summary>